 Some tactics that Bryan and Ariel use to make practice enjoyable and safe include:

-If you know what each sales rep is struggling with, you’ll know how to tailor your sales coaching accordingly.
+If you know what each sales rep is struggling with, you’ll know how to tailor your sales training accordingly.
 Maybe one sales employee is closing small deals because they are only selling a single product and need to be coached in selling more product lines, or another is finding it tough to transition from discovery to demo and needs more guidance about these specific conversations.

-Sales coaching role plays only work when there’s a context to the conversation.
+Sales training role plays only work when there’s a context to the conversation.
 That means the sales employee and the model “buyer” need to know who the buyer persona is, what came before this conversation, what is the goal, etc.

-It’s a process that takes time, but as Ariel said, “the preparation that you put into coaching is as, or more valuable than, the time that you spend playing the game.”
+It’s a process that takes time, but as Ariel said, “the preparation that you put into training is as, or more valuable than, the time that you spend playing the game.”
 Once you have your conversation guide, you can use it for many practice conversations.

 Bryan suggested that instead of making up “realistic” sales conversation scenarios, you catalog those that arise naturally.
 Search your sales call recordings to note down real life sales conversation scenarios that your sales employees need to practice.
-These can also be generated via AI for example using Second Nature’s AI coach, Jenny, who learns through her conversations with reps and can come up with original questions and answers within the guidelines of the persona and desired outcome.
+These can also be generated via AI for example using Second Nature’s AI sales trainer, Jenny, who learns through her conversations with reps and can come up with original questions and answers within the guidelines of the persona and desired outcome.

-You need to set KPIs as part of a structured sales coaching program, but it’s important to remember that different metrics take different periods of time to manifest themselves.
+You need to set KPIs as part of a structured sales training program, but it’s important to remember that different metrics take different periods of time to manifest themselves.
 For example, if you’re trying to raise the conversion rate for SDRs from connections to booked meetings, you’ll see results quite quickly.
 But if your goal is to increase total deal sizes for enterprise sales, it’s liable to take 6 months or more.

-Measuring ROI on sales coaching is supremely important if you want to get buy-in from sales executives, but it’s also very challenging.
+Measuring ROI on sales training is supremely important if you want to get buy-in from sales executives, but it’s also very challenging.
 Ariel said the secret is to start with the data and use that to prove the need to coach for specific scenarios.

-The other crucial step is to set a goalpost, like doubling sales for product X or tripling the number of C-level conversations.
+The other crucial step is to set a goalpost, like doubling sales for product X or tripling the number of C-level sales conversations.

 If you end up missing your target, but only raising sales by 50% or 75%, you’ll still have achieved a significant uplift, and you’ll have that figure to prove ROI.